nickatirwin/Phylogenomic-analysis/README.md

 Concatenate a set of a alignments into a supermatrix for phylogenomic analyses.
 Each alignment should have a maximum of one sequence per species and species names should be denoted at the start of the headers (seperated by a period - e.g., >Homo_sapiens.proteinID).

-The output is a concatenated alignment (.fasta) and a statistics file (.species_stats.tab) noting the percentage of genes and sites present in each species.
+The output is a concatenated alignment (.fasta) and a statistics files noting the percentage of genes and sites present in each species (.species_stats.tab) and the percentage of species with each gene (.gene_stats.tab).

 Usage:
 ```